DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 The fields returned in the response depend on the validation result.
 The following table presents all possible fields; after the table, check out the examples of each type of response.

+> If the response is negative, do not submit for authorization, submit only if the response code is positive.

 | Field                 | Description                                                                        | Type      | Size |
 | --------------------- | ------------------------------- -------------------------------------------------- | --------- | : -------: |
 | `Valid`               | Card Status: <br> **True ** - Valid Card <BR> **False** - Invalid Card             | Boolean   | ---        |